sophbohr22/579FinalProject2021/README.md

-# 579FinalProject2021
+# All the World's a Stage VR Set Design App
- Final Project for CS579 @ UW-Madison, by Ryan Bohr and Sophie Bohr
+ Final Project CS579 @ UW-Madison
+ By: Ryan Bohr and Sophie Bohr